 Based on the success of Cancún and Los Cabos, the Mexican government recognized the huge potential of its other master-planned tourist communities to become top tourist destinations… particularly Huatulco.

-In fact, the government and FONATUR have committed a considerable amount of resources to the development of the Huatulco area, including setting up an inter-institutional agreement in which government entities on the federal, state, and local levels are working hand in hand to stimulate tourism growth.
+The government and FONATUR have committed a considerable amount of resources to the development of the Huatulco area, including setting up an inter-institutional agreement in which government entities on the federal, state, and local levels are working hand in hand to stimulate tourism growth.
 Plus, the government has invested US$1.4 billion into infrastructure improvements.
 Mexico has a stellar track record of tourism building and a fully committed government and tourism authority.

 Huatulco: On The Coast, At The Foot Of The Sierra Madre Mountains

-Huatulco, formerly Bahías de Huatulco, which has a population of 50,000, is situated on Mexico’s Pacific coast in the state of Oaxaca—about an hour south of Mexico City by plane.
-This master-planned tourist community has a total area of 20,972 hectares (51,822 acres) with 90% protected for ecological conservation and the remaining 10% used for tourist and residential areas.
+Huatulco, formerly Bahías de Huatulco, has a population of 50,000 and is situated on Mexico’s Pacific coast in the state of Oaxaca—about an hour south of Mexico City by plane.
+This master-planned tourist community has a total area of 20,972 hectares (51,822 acres) with 90% of it protected for ecological conservation and the remaining 10% used for tourist and residential areas.

 In comparison to tourist hotspots such as Cancún and Los Cabos, Huatulco has more of a small-town feel, which appeals to travelers seeking a more authentic experience.

-The area, which sits at the foothills of the Sierra Madre Mountains, features a series of nine natural bays, small coves, and 36 white-sand beaches that span 20 miles of Mexico’s primo Pacific coastline.
+The area, which sits at the foothills of the Sierra Madre Mountains, features nine natural bays, small coves, and 36 white-sand beaches that span 20 miles of Mexico’s primo Pacific coastline.

 Chahué, which is situated between Tangolunda and Santa Cruz, is home to the most popular beaches in Huatulco.
 It has an 86-slip marina complete with electricity and water, along with a beach club that’s open to the public.

 It is important to recognize that Huatulco is an extremely eco-friendly tourist community.
-In fact, it was awarded the Green Globe certification as a sustainable tourist area—the first in the Americas and third worldwide to receive this recognition.
+It was awarded the Green Globe certification as a sustainable tourist area—the first in the Americas and third worldwide to receive this recognition.
 All of Huatulco’s energy is wind-driven—all the hotels, restaurants, and nightclubs here are run on renewable energy.
-On top of that, the area is served by a state-of-the-art water and sewage plant so that no waste or pollutants find their way to the ocean.
+Additionally, the area is served by a state-of-the-art water and sewage plant so that no waste or pollutants find their way to the ocean.